Arunachal Baptist Church Council: Statistics

+According to a census published by the association in 2023, it claimed 132,787 baptized members in 1,141 churches and 30 Fellowships under 20 Baptist member associations / Councils in 2022.

 The number of churches and baptized members of Constituent member associations/ councils of ABCC as on 2020:

 Communicant members including children and non-baptized family members are not included in the statistics.